 Non-invasive pregnancy tests (NIPT)

 Did you know that 90% of pregnancies diagnosed with Down syndrome are now terminated?
-Today, parents are still not necessarily given a referral to a counsellor or other services to learn what to expect if their baby is diagnosed with Down syndrome.
+Today, parents are still not necessarily given a referral to a counsellor or other services to learn about Down syndrome.

 Hear what Kylie has to say about the NIPT, from her perspective as a person with Down syndrome.
 Watch excerpt:

-These talks are suitable for conferences, corporate training, employment agencies, community and volunteering bodies, youth and service clubs and public sector workplaces.
+These talks are suitable for conferences, corporate training, employment agencies, community organisations and other workplaces.